-Firstly when we split or lump a species, that species is treated as "old" and is hidden from each list that it is on, and the list total is reduced accordingly.
+When we split a species, and if we cannot update a list automatically, that species is treated as 'old' and is hidden from the list, and the list total is reduced accordingly.
 Thus when viewing lists on BUBO Listing these old taxa will not be included, and you can be sure that when you compare lists you are always comparing lists that follow the up to date taxonomy.

-The old taxa can be seen and updated when you view your own lists using My Lists.
-Any list that has old taxa on it, i.e. has pending taxonomic updates, is highlighted in yellow.
+Any old taxa that has not been updated can be seen when you view your own lists using My Lists.
+Any list that still has old taxa on it, i.e. has pending taxonomic updates, is highlighted in yellow.
 When you move the mouse over it the particular list is highlighted and displays a message, as in the example below.

 Both View/Edit List and Batch Edit then show the affected old taxa highlighted similarly.
 When you move the mouse over a particular old taxon a message is displayed to explain the update, i.e. details of the lump or split.
 The example below shows the Clements split of Greenish Warbler.